 The first half of an RFP document is filled out by your company.
 This portion of an RFP contains the following sections:

 We call this section “Executive Summary,” but there are several appropriate titles, like “Project Purpose,” for example.
 What is important is that you use this section to provide a summary of your organization, the business case the mobile product will address, and the required solution.

 Is your mobile app RFP missing essential information?
 Learn more about how our product ideation services can help you capture all the necessary deliverables for your RFP.
 Click here.

 Who are the project decision-makers and key leaders?
 Specifically, who will be leading the project on a daily basis?
 What level of involvement do other stakeholders have in the project?
 Inform vendors of this information with a few lines about the team.

 What services do you require?
 Are you looking for services throughout the entire project lifecycle or only specific stages of production?
 You might be looking for a turn-key solution, or simply want services that cover some parts of the project.
 Such as:

 What platforms will the solution be built on?

 Do you have existing systems such as web services or CMS?
-If so, describe them.
+If so, describe them here.
 Do the existing systems have available APIs and documentation to access?
 Is there a need for the vendor to develop web services or APIs?
 Do you have a current internal database?
 If so, what type (Oracle, Salesforce, MongoDB, etc.)?

 Will you require push notifications for your solution?
 If so, how often do you intend to customize push notification content?
 With what frequency will you need to send push notifications?

-Mobile app development budgets vary significantly.
-The budget is affected by two primary factors:
+Your budget is generally dictated by by two primary factors:

-Please provide a due date for proposals to be submitted by, and an ensuing timeline including evaluation of proposals, shortlisted presentations (if required) and selection of the winning bidder.
+Please provide a due date for proposals to be submitted by, as well as a timeline that includes evaluation of proposals, shortlisted presentations (if required), and the selection of the winning bidder.

-Please provide a detailed project timeline including estimated start dates, schedule of activities, deliverables and resources to be used.
+Request a detailed project timeline including estimated start dates, schedule of activities, deliverables and resources to be used.